Streamlined optical training of large-scale modern deep learning architectures with direct feedback alignment: Introduction

-In contrast to the sequential layer updates of BP, Direct Feedback Alignment (DFA)~\cite{nokland2016} uses a random projection of the error as a direct feedback signal for each layer, converting the backward pass into an entirely parallel process.
-DFA enables learning by approximating BP updates through a process known as alignment: forward weights eventually learn to approximate a configuration that makes the randomized feedback useful~\cite{refinetti2020dynamics}.
+In contrast to the sequential layer updates of BP, direct feedback alignment (DFA)~\cite{nokland2016direct} uses a random projection of the error as a direct feedback signal for each layer, converting the backward pass into an entirely parallel process.
+DFA enables learning by approximating BP updates through a process known as alignment: forward weights eventually learn to approximate a configuration that makes the randomized feedback useful~\cite{refinetti2021align}.
 Among alternative training methods, DFA stands out in two ways: (1) it scales to modern deep learning tasks and architectures~\cite{launay2020direct}, which is rarely the case in alternative training methods~\cite{bartunov2018assessing}; (2) it places a single operation (a random projection) at the center-stage of training.
-In previous numerical studies, we have established best practices on how to use DFA~\cite{launay2019principled}, and shown that DFA can be applied to modern deep learning tasks and architectures and finally discuss the limits of this algorithm when compared to back-propagation~\cite{filipovich2022scaling}.
+In previous numerical studies, we have established best practices for using DFA~\cite{launay2019principled} and shown that DFA can be applied to modern deep learning tasks~\cite{filipovich2022scaling}.
+We have also theoretically explored the limitations of DFA's numerical implementation, convolutional layers for instance, when compared to backpropagation~\cite{refinetti2021align}, while these limitations can be quickly alleviated by modifying the vanilla algorithm~\cite{han2019efficient}.